 When it comes to choosing between black stainless steel and nickel-plated collars from Herm Sprenger, there is no one "right" answer.
 Both collars have unique features and benefits that may make them a good fit for your dog.
 Ultimately, the best collar for your dog will depend on your individual needs and preferences.

-If you're looking for a collar that is highly resistant to rust and corrosion, the black stainless steel collar may be the best choice for you.
+If you're looking for a collar that is highly resistant to rust and corrosion, the black stainless-steel collar may be the best choice for you.
 On the other hand, if price is a bigger factor that aesthetics, the Nickel-plated collar might be the better option.
 Ultimately, it's important to consider your dog's individual needs and preferences when choosing a training collar.
 Whichever collar you choose, it's important to use it responsibly and under the guidance of a professional trainer to ensure your dog's safety and well-being.